Middle Grove, Missouri: History

-The community was settled in 1830, and founded by John C. Milligan and Jacob Whittenburg.
+The community was settled in 1830 and founded by John C. Milligan and Jacob Whittenburg.
 The community was named due to its location in the center of a rural district.
-A post office called Middle Grove was established in 1835, the name was changed to Middlegrove in 1894, and the post office closed in 1907.
+A post office called Middle Grove was established in 1835, the name was changed to "Middlegrove" in 1894, and the post office closed in 1907.

 In 1942, heavy rains hit the community, forcing residents onto rooftops to await help.

 In 1979, Melvin Lute was stabbed and shot in his Middle Grove trailer home.
 His wife Shirley and son Roy were charged with the murder.

+Geography

+Middle Grove is in southwestern Monroe County, 8 mi southwest of Madison, 10 mi east of Moberly, and 19 mi southwest of Paris, the Monroe county seat.

+According to the U.S. Census Bureau, the Middle Grove CDP has an area of 0.56 sqmi, all land.
+Milligan Creek forms the eastern border of the community, flowing north toward the Elk Fork of the Salt River.